Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Realizable fusion systems and actions factoring through a -solvable group

 \begin{proof} By Lemma \ref{homofunctor}, we just have to show that $\rho$ induces a natural isomorphism $H^*(|\T|,M)\cong H^*(G,M)$.
-We prove this by induction on the minimal number $n$ of extensions by $p$-groups or $p'$-groups we need to obtained $\Gamma$.
+We prove this by induction on the minimal number $n$ of extensions by $p$-groups or $p'$-groups we need to obtain $\Gamma$.